DanielWinklehner/py_electrodes/README.md

 classes and methods for creating electrode objects (solids with a voltage applied) using gmsh and OCC

 ## The Settings.txt file
-When the py_electrodes.py script is first loaded, it creates a Settings.txt file in the same directory that settings.py has been installed to (typically in _.../site-packages/py_electrodes/py_electrodes/_).
+During installation a Settings.txt file is created in the same directory that settings.py is being installed to (typically in _.../site-packages/py_electrodes/py_electrodes/_).
 The settings handler will look for this Settings.txt file every time the script is loaded.
 The user can change settings in this file.
 Better would be to copy it to a local directory.